The 10 quiz questions

 Explanation: Tandoori chicken gets its name from the clay oven (tandoor) in which it is traditionally cooked.

-Question 9 : Which country is the birthplace of chocolate bars?
+Question 9 : Which country is the birthplace of modern milk chocolate?

 Possible answers: